N3b3x/hf-tmc5160-driver/docs/special_features_multi_chip.md

 ## UART Multi-Node Addressing

 **Important**: UART multi-node addressing is **NOT** daisy-chaining like SPI.
-It uses a shared UART bus with node addresses (0-254) programmed via SLAVECONF register.
-Multiple TMC5160 instances share one `UartCommInterface` on the same UART bus. **Per datasheet procedure, devices are programmed backwards starting from address 254** (254, 253, 252, ...).
+It uses a shared UART bus with node addresses (0-254) programmed via NODECONF register.
+Multiple TMC5160 instances share one `UartCommInterface` on the same UART bus. **Per datasheet procedure, devices are typically programmed backwards starting from address 254** (254, 253, 252, ...).

 ### UART Mode Requirements